-Paleokastritsa Beach, also known as Agios Spyridon Beach, is one of the most famous beaches on Corfu Island.
+Paleokastritsa Beach, also known as Agios Spiridon Beach, is one of the most famous beaches on Corfu Island.
 It lies on the island’s northwest coast, about 25 kilometers from Corfu Town.

 Sunbeds and umbrellas are available for rent.
 A few beachside tavernas serve fresh seafood and local dishes.
 Visitors enjoy meals with stunning sea views, often accompanied by the sound of waves.